-Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities a) Fair value of financial assets and financial liabilities that are not measured at fair value on a recurring basis (but fair value disclosures are required)
+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

-Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices)
+Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).